apache/zeppelin/docs/manual/dynamicinterpreterload.md

 3. Then, you can verify the interpreter list that you loaded.
 <center><img src="../assets/themes/zeppelin/img/docs-img/interpreter_setting_3.png" height="85%" width="85%"></center>

-4. After choosing interpreter, you can configure and use it.
+4. After choosing an interpreter, you can configure and use it.
 Don't forget to save it.

 5. Create a new notebook in the **Notebook** section, then you can bind the interpreters from your interpreter list.
 Just drag and drop !
 <center><img src="../assets/themes/zeppelin/img/docs-img/interpreter_binding_1.png" height="85%" width="85%"></center>